afitz/golua/README.md

 If this doesn't work `-tags luadash5.1` can be used to force `lua-5.1`, and `-tags llua` can be used to force `lua`.

-If you want to statically link to liblua.a you can do that with `-tags luaaa`.
+If you want to statically link to liblua.a you can do that with `-tags luaa`.
 Luajit can also be used by specifying `-tags luajit`.

 The library uses lua5.1 by default but also supports lua5.2 by specifying `-tags lua52`, lua5.3 by specifying `-tags lua53`, and lua5.4 by specifying `-tags lua54`.

 QUICK START
 ---------------------